jillesvangurp/www.jillesvangurp.com/pages/index.md

 - Deep technical expertise and mindset, with hands-on approach to dealing with new domains, tech stacks and paradigms.
 - Pragmatic problem solver and fan of lateral-&-end to end thinking, love to iterate!

-Jilles holds a PHD in Software Engineering from the University of Groningen in the Netherlands (2003) where he also worked as a postdoc, a Swedish Licentiate degree from the Blekinge Institute of Technology (2001), and a master degree from the University of Utrecht 1999.
+Jilles holds a PhD in Software Engineering from the University of Groningen in the Netherlands (2003) where he also worked as a postdoc, a Swedish Licentiate degree from the Blekinge Institute of Technology (2001), and a master degree from the University of Utrecht 1999.

 ## Available For

-- Architecture reviews or workshops
+- Architecture reviews, workshops, or hands-on deep dives
-- Team trouble shooting
+- Team troubleshooting
 - General consulting on tech, roadmap, or product
-- High level or hands on consulting on search architecture & Elasticsearch
+- High-level or hands-on consulting on search architecture & Elasticsearch

 ## Contact

 - **Email**: jilles AT jillesvangurp.com
-- **Cellphone**: +4917661895701.
+- **Cellphone**: [+49-176-6189-5701](sms://+4917661895701).
 I’m also on WhatsApp and Signal.
 - **Address** Bergstrasse 16, 10115 Berlin, Germany
 - [Linkedin](https://linkedin.com/in/jillesvangurp)
 - [Github](https://github.com/jillesvangurp)